 We offer free ground shipping to United States excluding Alaska, Hawaii and Puerto Rico.
-Expedited shipping is available.
-Please contact us in advance for an expedited shipping rate quote.

 Upon receipt of your order, we will process your order typically within one business day.